kklein/documentation_test/feature_importances/page1.md

 \sqrt{3}
 ```

-Super fancy diagram made with mermaid (not an image file):
+Very fancy diagram made with mermaid (not an image file):

 ```mermaid
 graph TD;